-The Canadian Owners and Pilots Association (COPA) have created a new program to introduce kids between the ages of 8-17 the opportunity to have a flight in a typical light general aviation aircraft.
+The Canadian Owners and Pilots Association (COPA) created a program for kids between the ages of 8 and 17 that gives them the opportunity to take a flight in a typical light general aviation aircraft.

-flight with the opportunity to fly a real plane.
+program, which was founded by the EAA in 1992 as a means to introduce young people to the joy of flight.
 Offered free of charge, the success of the Young Eagles program is due to the

 powered flight on December 3, 2003 was met with huge success.

 Kids between the ages of 8 and 17 years can join us in Airdrie for a free first flight.
-The age restriction is put in place for the saftey and comfort of both the children and the pilots.
+The age restriction is put in place for the safety and comfort of both the children and the pilots.
 It is also an insurance requirement.